winston-1984/dev.bitshares.works/docs/bts_guide/assets-faq.rst

            `X * FSFP * (1 - FSO) / feed_price`

-        is paid to the smartcoin issuer as Force Settlement Fee.
+        is paid to the MPA Admin as Force Settlement Fee.

 ---------
-* ``allow asset issuer to force global settlement``:
+* ``allow MPA Admin to force global settlement``:
     This permission effectively allows the issuer to margin call every borrower.
 Even if this Permission is renounced, the same power can be had through publishing a high maintenance collateral ratio or erroneous price.